-Soon after this, the parliament met, that was sum-1544.
-A new par-moned to meet the fourteenth of January, in the thirtyfifth year of the King's reign; in which the act of the Act about succession of the crown passed.
-Which contains, "That the succes- " the King, being now to pass the seas, to make war " upon his ancient enemy, the French King, and being " desirous to settle the succession to the crown; it is " enacted, that, in default of heirs of Prince Edward's
+A new par- moned to meet the fourteenth of January, in the thirtyfifth year of the King's reign; in which the act of the Act about succession of the crown passed.
+Which contains, "That the succession. "the King, being now to pass the seas, to make war iudge it likeliest to have been done this year.